 Handel's Homemade Ice Cream

 Since 1945 Handel's Homemade Ice Cream & Yogurt is made fresh every day on the premises.
 With two locations just north of Indy, each batch of homemade goodness is made in freezers specifically designed to create Handel's distinctively smooth and creamy texture.

 With more than 30 years of experience in the ice cream industry, Sundae’s has mastered classic recipes and been able to innovate new flavors.
 This family-owned business still makes it the old-fashioned way, one batch at a time.

-The Mug - located in both Irvington and Greenfield - specializes in "farm-to-curb" fare.
+The Mug - located in Greenfield - specializes in "farm-to-curb" fare.
 The menu at this non-traditional drive-in includes soft serve, as well as single- and double-scoop cones.